 7.3 Research Opportunities¶

 In order for the scenarios described in this Chapter to become a reality, a wealth of research problems need to be addressed, many of which are a consequence of the blurring line between access networks and the edge cloud.
 We refer to this as the access-edge, and we conclude by identifying some example challenges/opportunities.

 - Multi-Access: The access-edge will need to support multiple access technologies (e.g., WiFi, 5G, fiber), and allow users to seamlessly move between them.
 Research is needed to break down existing technology silos, and design converged solutions to common problems (e.g., security, mobility, QoS).

 - Heterogeneity: Since the access-edge will be about low-latency and high-bandwidth connectivity, much edge functionality will be implemented by programming the forwarding pipeline in white-box switches, and more generally, will use other domain-specific processors (e.g., GPUs, TPUs).
 Research is needed to tailor edge services to take advantage of heterogeneous resources, as well as how to construct end-to-end applications from such a collection of building blocks.

-- Virtualization: The access-edge will virtualize the underlying hardware using a range of techniques, from VMs to containers to lambdas, interconnected by a range of L2, L3, and L4/7 virtual networks, some of which will be managed by SDN control applications.
+- Virtualization: The access-edge will virtualize the underlying hardware using a range of techniques, from VMs to containers to serverless functions, interconnected by a range of L2, L3, and L4/7 virtual networks, some of which will be managed by SDN control applications.
 Research is needed to reconcile the assumptions made about by cloud native services and access-oriented Virtualized Network Functions (VNFs) about how to virtualize compute, storage, and networking resources.

 - Multi-Tenancy: The access-edge will be multi-tenant, with potentially different stakeholders (operators, service providers, application developers, enterprises) responsible for managing different components.
 It will not be feasible to run the entire access-edge in a single trust domain, as different components will operate with different levels of autonomy.
-Research is needed to minimize the overhead isolation imposed on tenants.
+Research is needed to minimize the overhead isolation imposes on tenants.